-Implementing a health and safety
+Implementing a health and safety action plan

-Safety plans should intertwine with the organization’s strategic plan for its policies, programs, and performance at the corporate level.
+Health and safety action plans should intertwine with the organization’s strategic plan for its policies, programs, and performance at the corporate level.
 A written safety plan serves two crucial functions: it defines and states formal expectations in management and employee safety and health performance and demonstrates management commitment to safety and health.

 Before creating and communicating a safety and health plan, the company should lay the groundwork for an effective system.